TheSuperHackers/GeneralsDocuments/documents/wnd/texturing.md

 **Important:** The order and position (or "slot") of each texture within the `DRAWDATA` tag is crucial.
 The game expects the textures to be in a specific order, and placing them in the wrong slots can lead to incorrect rendering or even cause the game to crash.

 The correct order and slots for textures can be determined by examining the code examples for each specific control.
-The textures must be in the order of **Top-Left, Top-Center, Top-Right, Center-Left, Center, Center-Right, Bottom-Left, Bottom-Center, Bottom-Right**.
 Even if some parts of the control don't have a texture and need to use `NoImage`, you must still include the `NoImage` entry in the correct slot.

 **Example:**

+<smal>Note that colors whose alpha value is 0 are not actually applied.</small>
 ```nasm
 ENABLEDDRAWDATA = IMAGE: LoadingBar_R, COLOR: 255 0 0 0, BORDERCOLOR: 255 128 128 0,
                   IMAGE: LoadingBar_L, COLOR: 255 255 255 0, BORDERCOLOR: 255 255 255 0,